dduan/TOMLDecoder/Documentation/AboutJSONDecoder.md

 `Foundation`, a separate library.

 On the flip side, when we talk about things like `DateDecodingStrategy`, that's very specific to JSON and `JSONDecoder`.
-The standard library absolutely nothing about it.
+The standard library knows absolutely nothing about it.
 In this particular case, the JSON standard does not include a date value type, so there might be many ways to map a JSON value to a `Foundation.Date`.
 A decoder for a different external representation may not need to provide the same options for this kind of "strategy", or even not have any for it at all (perhaps that external format has first-class date values 😉).